KHannah12/UseofNEL/README.md

-UseofNEL_Data1 contains the data pertaining to the assessed studied UseofNEL_Data2 contains the data pertaining to the authors of the assessed studies Use of NEL_All Code contains the code used in analysis
+UseofNEL_Data1 contains the data pertaining to the assessed studied UseofNEL_Data2 contains the data pertaining to the authors of the assessed studies Use of NEL_All Code contains the code used in analysis Ch1_Analysis contains the data used in the analysis